SGLI and VGLI: Life Insurance During and After Your Service

 Active duty servicemembers can alter their level of SGLI coverage (or their spouse’s level of FSGLI coverage) by visiting the SGLI Online Enrollment System available via milConnect.
 Spouses and children can be added and beneficiaries can be adjusted online.
 Veterans can apply for and manage their VGLI policies through the Office of Servicemembers’ Group Life Insurance using the Prudential website.

 Every year, we recommend confirming the beneficiaries listed on your policy; make sure their names and contact information are accurate and up to date.
 A Last Will and Testament will not override the individual(s) listed on a life insurance policy, meaning that death benefit funds could go to the wrong person if the information on your policy is outdated.
 Other times to consider checking on your beneficiary designations are when you get married or divorced, have a child, or experience another large life change.
+Managing your SGLI and VGLI policies ensures continued protection for you and your family, both during and after your military service.

 Life Insurance is made easy with SGLI and its automatic enrollment when you are on active duty, but a little bit more effort is required after your separation from service to ensure the continuation of coverage through VGLI.
 Spouses are able to convert existing FSGLI coverage to whole life coverage from a commercial carrier, but you may be interested in shopping around to see whether you can find better pricing and/or coverage through a different company.